boldflight/BibleConverter/test_EPUB/output/Song_of_Solomon.md

 We will rejoice and delight in you;
 we will praise your love more than wine.
 How rightly the young women adore you!

+### The Country Maiden and the Daughters of Jerusalem

 [5] I am dark but lovely, O maidens of Jerusalem, dark like the tents of Qedar, lovely like the tent curtains of Salmah.